strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

  The next section will help you set up the environment for executing the above example ie setting up your kafka cluster, kafka topics and also configuring the Kafka user with required ACL's.

-Note: In case you already have the environoment set up, you can skip the next section.
+Note: In case you already have the environment set up, you can skip the next section.

 ### Setting up the environment